-• The Company proposed to commission rooftop solar panel installation project at the Samali plant.
-The Company shall utilise 50% of renewable energy in the energy mix for plant operations.

-• The Company initiated an exercise to become water-neutral across all plants processing of industrial and sewage waste across all it facilities by FY 2023-24.
+- The Company proposed to commission rooftop solar panel installation project at the Samali plant.
+The Company shall utilise 50% of renewable energy in the energy mix for plant operations. - The Company initiated an exercise to become water-neutral across all plants - The Company has initiated steps to install effluent treatment plant and sewage treatment plants for the processing of industrial and sewage waste across all it facilities by FY 2023-24.